farmOS/farmOS/docs/guide/import.md

 ## Boolean values

-The following values are acceptable for boolean fields, like "Active" for asset importers, and "Done" for log importers.
+The following values are acceptable for boolean fields, like "Archived" for asset importers, and "Done" for log importers.
 These values are not case sensitive (so "Yes" and "yes" will be treated the same).

 ### True